 Life’s too short for mediocre chocolate.
 Get expert tips on how to buy good chocolate for yourself or as the perfect gift.
 Be a savvy chocolate shopper!

 Somewhere along the line, I developed a taste for really good chocolate.
 There’s nothing more disappointing to the palate than biting into what looks like chocolate, but actually tastes like wax sweetened with vanilla air freshener.

 I am here to save you from the bad chocolate and teach you how to find the good chocolate.
-All you need is an open mind and reliable transportation, because good chocolate is worth driving for.

 1. Good Chocolate Does Not Have Artificial Flavors

 There are so many chocolatiers that make chocolate without artificial flavorings, so why waste your money on those who use dubious vanilla substitutes?
 Check the ingredient list for yourself or ask an employee to find out for sure.

 On the other hand, I don’t have strong feelings about artificial colors, and here’s why.
 They’re virtually tasteless, so they don’t really affect the flavor the chocolate.
 For me, it’s all about the flavor.
 However, I give bonus points to chocolatiers who are able to use natural substances for coloring.